 I have also been doing a lot of Gayatri mantra repetitions.
 Like, a lot.
 This mantra is a lovely one in times of madness, I find.
 The Sun is a bit special in Vedic culture, revered as a God and the source of all life, of wisdom, and of insight.
 The Gayatri is basically a prayer for the embodiment of that in ourselves.
 It's also mentioned in the Gita, which is one of the texts Mase will be sharing in our 'fave spiritual texts' post on the socials this week (the Gayatri initially appears in the Rig Veda).

 I wanted to write today about some books I've been reading and the themes I am drawing from them - as well as the thoughts that have been ricocheting in my head since Katie Graham asked me to contribute a piece for her website (you can read it here).
 Katie asked me to comment on the collective shift from Yang to Yin and my thoughts on the current adventure of our times...

-In the Taoist tradition, health and illness arise from the relationship between Yin and Yang.
+In the Daoist (Taoist) tradition, health and illness arise from the relationship between Yin and Yang.
 In a harmonious relationship, the swing from Yin to Yang is subtle, barely noticed.
 We adjust our course quickly, are moderate in all things and mirror ourselves against the cycles of nature.
-Who these days recognizes this?
+Who these days recognises this?
 Out of alignment with these cycles, we swing wildly or lean too far in one direction.
 We celebrate what is unsustainable, on every level of being.
-The sense I have in these times is that we have leaned too far...
+The sense I have in these times, is that we have leaned too far...
 READ MORE HERE

 Without really meaning to, I've been reading a lot of books about paring life back to the essentials.